 - Wear all your heaviest gear to fly – especially boots and coats.

 - Remember: do not carry any sharp objects with you – even tweezers will get confiscated at customs.

 - Don’t pack in a bottle of wine as a parting gift: it will get confiscated.

 What can you do this holidays to travel lighter?
 I’d love to hear more.
 Let’s have a conversation!

 About the author

 Slobodanka (Bobby) Graham is a digital publisher, content entrepreneur, sketcher and extreme light traveller.
 Since 2010, she has journeyed with carry-on luggage only.
-Her website, Planepack provides tips, advice and stories on travelling light.
+Her social media account PlanePack provides tips, advice and stories on travelling light.
 Slobodanka’s mission is to help women abandon heavy luggage and travel with style and enjoyment.